 GLOBAL MARKETS-Asian stocks rebound, Fed soothes with boundless QE

-Asian stocks rallied on Tuesday as the U.S. Federal Reserve's promise of bottomless dollar funding eased painful strains in financial markets, even if it could not soften the immediate economic hit of the coronavirus.
-While Wall Street seemed unimpressed, investors in Asia were encouraged enough to lift E-Mini futures for the S&P 500 by 2.7% and Japan's Nikkei 4.7%.
-If sustained it would be the biggest daily rise for the Nikkei since late 2016.
+Asian equities markets rallied on Tuesday as investors bet the U.S Federal Reserve's promise of unlimited dollar funding would ease painful strains in financial markets even if it could not stop the economic hit of the coronavirus epidemic.
+While Wall Street seemed unimpressed, investors in Asia were encouraged enough to lift E-Mini futures for the S&P 500 by 4.2% and Japan's Nikkei shot up 7.13%, its biggest daily rise since February 2016.

-Europe also looked a shade brighter as EURO STOXX 50 futures climbed 2.6% and FTSE futures rose 2.9%.
-MSCI's broadest index of Asia-Pacific shares outside Japan jumped 3.5%, to more than halve Monday's drop.
+The prospects for Tuesday's European session also looked brighter as EURO STOXX 50 futures and FTSE futures both rose 4.9%.
+MSCI's broadest index of Asia-Pacific shares outside Japan jumped 4.9%, to more than half Monday's drop.

+South Korea's ravaged market climbed 8.6% after the government doubled a planned economic rescue package to 100 trillion won ($80 billion).
+K2 Asset Management head of research George Boubouras said despite gains on Tuesday in Asian equities, financial market sentiment remained fragile even as the co-ordinated stimulus measures were implemented around the world.

+"The biggest trigger for positive sentiment in these markets will be a flattening of the trajectory for the virus,' he told Reuters by phone from Melbourne.
+"Economies around the world are going offline and that is devastating for economic activity, it's creating the most robust dislocation in financial markets in living memory."

 DOLLAR OFF HIGHS